kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+In the twilight rain
-in your brief sweet waters
+Is also changed to another
-cherry-blossoms . . .
+From the kiri tree.